-Would you like to understand, analyze and use your course readings more effectively?
+Would you like to understand, analyze, and write about your course readings more effectively?
 Our Academic Reading Appointments can help you complete difficult readings and understand complex arguments.
-Improving your academic reading will also help improve your vocabulary, grammar, and ability to develop your own writing.
-These sessions are designed for multilingual students and are open to all.
+Improving your academic reading will also help improve your vocabulary, grammar, and ability to develop your own ideas.

 Instructor: Leora Freedman, Associate Professor, Teaching Stream, and ELL Coordinator.

 How to Find Academic Reading Appointments: at the top of the appointment schedule, select ‘Limit to: Academic Writing’.
 Or, look for appointments labelled “Leora Freedman – Academic Reading.”

 Upload one or more readings.
 You may also upload a draft of a paper that draws on these readings.

 Click here for helpful advice pages on critical reading strategies (scroll down to the bottom of the page and see “Resources for Students).

 The New College Writing Centre partners with the English Language Learning (ELL) Program to offer students high quality language instruction.
 ELL’s courses and activities are FREE and non-credit.
 All sessions are taught by highly qualified professors and writing centre instructors.
 All are eligible for a Co-Curricular Record (CCR) notation.

 The ELL Program offers free, online academic writing instruction through Reading eWriting.
 There are also free, on-site Communication Cafes where students can practice academic speaking and presentations.
 You do not need to write or speak English well in order to participate in these activities.

 During the summer and on reading weeks, ELL offers free, non-credit mini-courses, combining language learning with interesting topics like Canadian literature and students’ personal linguistic journeys.